timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

   -f dump.sql
 ```

-Convert the plain tables to hypertables, optionally enabling compression:
+### 3e.
+Convert the plain tables to hypertables, optionally enabling compression

 For each table which should be converted to a hypertable in the target
 database, execute: